 (Of course, the most powerful and stable companies have more than one string to their bow.
 After establishing dominance as the preeminent marketplace for information, Google has launched a string of other business models covering SaaS, hardware, and other marketplaces.)

 Again – you have two customers!

-So the big takeaway here is know who you are and from that, know who your customers are.
-In a marketplace, you have two customers: both the buyers and sellers.
+So the big takeaway here is to know who you are and from that, know who your customers are.
+In a marketplace, you have two customers: both buyers and sellers.